 The chart below shows how much of the Council's total operational budget we spend on this activity.
-There is no capital spending in this activity.
+Capital expenditure in this activity is less than one percent of the Council's total capital budget.

 Our role

 The activity relates to the Council growing and evolving its partnership with Mana Whenua and mātāwaka (kinship group) on the Kāpiti coast.